 One type of insurance cover you should consider, particularly as the public becomes increasingly claims-conscious, is public liability insurance.
 This covers your liability to customers and other people such as contractors and business visitors for injury, loss or damage sustained while on your premises (e.g. under the Occupiers’ Liability Acts).

 There is no legal requirement to take out public liability insurance, but it is strongly recommended that you have this type of cover as injury claims can be extremely high.
-Having public liability insurance is also a requirement for participation in VisitEngland’s Quality Assessment Schemes.
+Having public liability insurance is also a requirement for participation in all VisitEngland Quality Assessment Schemes.

-Public liability insurance must not be confused with the employers' liability insurance.
-It also does not cover loss or damage that occurs to your property and is therefore not a substitute for business, property and contents insurance.
+Public liability insurance must not be confused with employers' liability insurance.
+It also does not cover any loss or damage that occurs to your property and is therefore not a substitute for business, property and contents insurance.